 When it comes to choosing a gauge, you typically have 3 options:

 Put the pressure gauge into the valve stem, making sure the gauge is evenly and firmly pressed onto the stem.
-If using a pen-style gauge, read the number on the rod that pops out of the sleeve.
-Read dial pressure gauges like you would a watch with one hand.
+If you’re using a pen-style gauge, read the number on the rod that pops out of the sleeve.
+Read dial pressure gauges as you would a watch with one hand.
 With a digital pressure gauge, simply read the number on the screen.
-Don’t check your tire pressure more than once, since air can escape through the valve stem on subsequent readings.
+2

-Find your tires’ recommended PSI (pounds per square inch) in the owner’s manual or on a sticker just inside the driver’s side door.
+Find your tires’ recommended PSI in the owner’s manual or on a sticker just inside the driver’s side door.
 The proper PSI is crucial to your safety and the car’s longevity.
-Under-inflated tires can overheat and wear unevenly; over-inflated tires can blow out.
+Underinflated tires can overheat and wear unevenly; overinflated tires can blow out.1

-For an accurate PSI reading make sure to check tire pressure when tires are cold.
-The outside temperature can actually change your tire pressure, so re-check your PSI every few weeks for any time you notice a change in tire performance.
+Temperature has a direct effect on your air tires’ air pressure, so for an accurate PSI reading, make sure to check tire pressure when tires are cold.
+If it’s cold outside, then you can assume your tires are losing PSI and you should check even more frequently.
 This will help to ensure maximum safety.
-Take your car to a mechanic you trust for a professional assessment
+Take your car to a mechanic you trust for a professional assessment.3

 How to maintain proper tire pressure

 Of course, knowing your recommended PSI isn’t enough.
 You have to ensure you’re checking your tires regularly.
-Some experts recommend you check the air pressure every time you refuel; others say once a month is sufficient.
-Your car’s TPMS, tire pressure monitoring system, measures the amount of air in your tires to let you know if your tires are properly inflated.
+Experts recommend you check air pressure once a month.5 Your car’s tire pressure monitoring system TPMS measures the amount of air in your tires to let you know whether your tires are properly inflated.1

 Frequently checking your PSI becomes even more important in the fall and winter, when outside temperatures drop and weather conditions fluctuate causing your tires to lose air more quickly.
-Generally speaking, your tire will gain or lose one PSI for every 10-degree change in temperature, which means if you have a sudden drop of 30 degrees, you could lose three PSI overnight.
-If your tires were already low, this could cause tire damage, steering problems or even a flat tire.
+Generally, your tire will gain or lose 1 PSI for every 10-degree change in temperature, which means if you have a sudden drop of 30 degrees, you could lose 3 PSI overnight.
+If your tires were already low, this could cause tire damage, steering problems or even a flat tire.3